COMP523FA2020/Overview/deliverables.md

 **Options**

 Rest API
+- Pros: More common, other people may have an easier time integrating their own systems with our backend.
+- Cons: As the queries rise in complexity, the request URLs may become unmanageable.

 GraphQL
+- Pro: Simplifies complex queries and return types.
+- Con: More of a learning curve, potentially more trouble to set up in the backend.

 **Rationale**

 A REST API for this solution would look incredibly clunky: but given GraphQL's query and variable system, a clean solution is much easier.
+The simplicity gained outweighs the cost of initially learning it.

 #### Bulma